Azure/terraform-provider-alz/README.md

 # Azure Landing Zones (ALZ) Terraform Provider

-> ⚠️ ***Warning*** ⚠️ This provider is currently in development and is not yet ready for use.
-It should be considered experimental and is subject to change.
+> ⚠️ ***Warning*** ⚠️  This provider is still in development but is ready for initial testing and feedback via [GitHub Issues](https://github.com/Azure/terraform-provider-alz/issues).

+> ❗ ***Important*** ❗ This provider has been designed to work with the ALZ Terraform module.
+We suggest that you consume this provider from within the module, rather than directly in your Terraform configuration.

 The ALZ Terraform Provider is a data source provider for Azure Landing Zones.
 It is used to generate data for the [Azure Landing Zones Terraform Module](https://github.com/Azure/terraform-azurerm-alz).